Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 Let’s put this another way: Is today the only opportunity for all human beings to choose or to reject Christianity?
 Must all people, as it is often put, “decide now to accept Jesus as Lord and Savior?”
 Is this what the Bible teaches?
 The answer is an emphatic no!
 If it were yes, then God is failing miserably in His battle with the devil for control over the fate of all men.
 In other words, God is “calling” all of mankind, but most are not answering!

 Consider!
 In 1920, when my father was born, there were well under 2 billion people on Earth.
-There are now over 6.8 billion—and a half million more every day.
+There are now over 7.7 billion—and about a quarter million more every day.
 Approximately 2.2 billion, or one-third, believe—to one degree or another—in the name of Jesus Christ.
 This represents a total that includes every conceivable brand of the over 2,000 different forms of professing Christianity.
 Approximately another one-third of mankind has heard of Jesus but has not accepted Him and does not claim to follow Him.
 Finally, the last third of all people on Earth know nothing about Jesus Christ.
 Many in India, Africa, Japan, China and parts of South America and Southeast Asia have never even heard of Him.
 Are they condemned to be lost, having never had an opportunity to understand what they missed or why—having no opportunity to be “called”?